ganeti/ganeti/man/ganeti-extstorage-interface.rst

 ---------

-There are eight required files: *create*, *attach*, *detach*, *remove*, *grow*, *setinfo*, *verify*, *snapshot* (executables) and *parameters.list* (text file).
+There are eight required files: *create*, *attach*, *detach*, *remove*, *grow*, *setinfo*, *verify*, (executables) and *parameters.list* (text file).

+Currenlty there is also one optional file: *snapshot* (executable).

 Common environment
 ~~~~~~~~~~~~~~~~~~

 All commands will get their input via environment variables.
 A common
-set of variables will be exported for all commands, and some of them
+set of variables will be exported for all commands, and some commands
-might have extra ones.
+might have extra variables.
 Note that all counts are zero-based.

 Since Ganeti version 2.5, the environment will be cleaned up before
 being passed to scripts, therefore they will not inherit the environment